-Lennon was clearly withdrawing from heroin as the interview progressed, growing paler and more restless.
+Lennon was clearly high on heroin during the interview, growing paler and more restless as it progressed.
 Eventually he said “Excuse me, I feel a bit sick” and the camera was turned off.
 The second half of the conversation was noticeably livelier, and Lennon discussed live performances, inspiration, and the couple’s future plans.

 The Beatles held a meeting on the following day, 15 January 1969, and agreed to Harrison’s demands to move the sessions from Twickenham to Apple’s headquarters in Savile Row, London.
 These began a week later, on 21 January, in higher spirits and willing to continue with the Let It Be project.